coronel08/react-navbar2/README.md

     * Navbar.js navbar and sidebar
     * SidebarData.js
 * pages
+    * Test, used to practice functions using [youtube vid on state.](https://www.youtube.com/watch?v=O6P86uwfdR0) Need to re write as classes as well.
     * pages, need to be filled and styled
     * About, practiced styling buttons and conditional styling
     * Item page made a button that increases count, styled cards as well